pshemekhinca/rpg_heroes_creator/README.md

 ---
 Attempt to simple RPG HERO CREATOR with option to create random characters group.
-Random picks based on ordinary txt files.
+Random picks based on data from csv files.

 ---